 I like the Chinese proverb that states, “One moment of patience may ward off great disaster.
 One moment of impatience may ruin a whole life.”
 My advanced editing prof in film school had that on his marker board; I wrote it on the cover of my spiral notebook.
 We were a bunch of ambitious youngsters eager to take our place at the table in the exciting world of cinema, and the quote was his way of reminding us to take our time.
 Back in those days, we cut film.
 With a blade.
 One careless cut into the live area of a frame could ruin an otherwise great sequence, and in those days there wasn’t a way to get it back.
 Needless to say, impatience was a live enemy.

-Not all situations have such obviously draconian consequences, a lack of patience can still potentially do damage.
+While not all situations have such obviously Draconian consequences, a lack of patience can still potentially do damage.
 I’ve got a prospect that’s a municipal utility in Iowa.
 They’ve never had a website separate from the city’s, and the time has finally come.
 They’re integrating a payment and customer account gateway – which makes sense to do in the digital age.

 I’m chomping at the bit to get going.
 They’re really jazzed, which makes me excited, and this will be the first sophisticated integration I’ve done on my own.
 I’ve already spoken with the development team at the vendor that’s providing the technology and I feel confident I’ll do it right.
 When the project is done, I’ll have this in my portfolio, which will open doors for projects I couldn’t even bid on previously.
 Plus, you know, end-of-year cash injection.
 Can I get an amen?